-Wheelchair brakes hold a wheelchair stationery and keep the user safe.
-Do you know how to maintain and take care of your wheelchair brakes?
+Your wheelchair’s brakes hold your wheelchair stationary and keep you safe, but do you know how to maintain and adjust your wheelchair brakes?
 Do you know how to spot when it is time to replace them?
 This article will tell you everything you need to know about your wheelchair brakes and how to keep them in good condition so they can carry on supporting your independence.

-Wheelchair brakes are not designed to slow a wheelchair down when it is moving, even though some people use them for this purpose.
+Wheelchair brakes are generally not designed to slow a wheelchair down when it is moving, although

+some people do use them for this purpose.
 Different types of wheelchair have different braking mechanisms to slow a chair down while it is moving.
-For example, manual wheelchairs users can slow their wheelchairs down by using pressure from their hands on the wheel rims, and users of electric wheelchairs use their controls to slow the chair down.
+For example, manual wheelchairs users can slow their wheelchairs down by using pressure from their hands on the wheel rims, while electric wheelchairs have controls to slow the chair down.

-A power assist wheelchair fills the gap between a manual chair with no brake assistance, and a powerchair with brakes.
+The braking system of a power assist wheelchair are halfway between a manual chair with no braking assistance, and a power chair with brake controls.
 A power assist wheelchair looks similar to a manual one, but comes with clever technology installed, which automatically applies the brakes when the wheelchair user is going downhill.
-The light electronics detect the hand movement on the rims of a chair’s wheels, and slows or stops a chair according to what they sense.
+The light electronics detect the hand movement on the rims of a chair’s wheels, and slow or stop a chair according to what they sense.

 Electric wheelchairs also have braking systems that allow the user to slow down and stop without requiring physical effort or careful manual dexterity.
 Usually operated by the user’s hand or head movements, brakes keep the user safe in a busy world and are a vital aspect of a modern wheelchair.

-3. How to maintain and care for your wheelchair brakes
+How do you maintain and adjust your wheelchair brakes?

-- whether the brakes are effectively stopping the chair from moving?
+- Are the brakes stopping the chair from moving?
 If so, they might need some maintenance oil.